Motyst/GitHubTraining/READme.md

 * File ```.gitignore ``` allows to add list of files that should be ignored by git
 * What files are being ignored can be seen using command ```git status --ignored```
 * Examples of how to mark text (*text file used as example*) files to be ignore includes ```.txt``` -- ```/.txt``` -- ```**.txt``` -- ```main/*/.txt```

+---

+## 4. Working with Github repositories

+### 1. Cloning other repositories

+**Steps for cloning:**

+1. To clone repository from Github press "code" and select it's ssh link.
+2. Use command ``` Git clone <link> ``` to clone repository

+### 2. Forking projects

+Forking allows to copy someone elses github repositoty into your own Github account and then adding whatever changes you want.
+That's done usually when you don't have access to change the original repository.